|Meaning||Liberty, Equality, Fraternity (brotherhood)|

 Alyce LaGassé Photography

 The French don’t normally walk around proclaiming Liberté, Égalité, Fraternité; it’s more of a written expression.
 You’ll find it on governmental letterhead and other official documents, stamped onto coins, and carved onto the pediments of public buildings.
+Some say it should be modified to include a fourth beloved aspect of French culture:

 Liberté, égalité, fraternité is often adapted for issues and causes, by both demonstrators and the media.
 For example: